-This applied was an research and experimental research methods and the study design of randomized groups was used.
-Participants in this study were pregnant women who attended to health care centers of Bojnurd.
+This was applied research and experimental research methods, and the study design of randomized groups was used.
+Participants in this study were pregnant women who attended health care centers in Bojnurd.
 The sample size was determined using the G Power software.
-To study the effect size of 0.33, significance level of 0.05 was considered to be 0.8 test and the results showed that the optimal value for each group of 20 participants.
+To study the effect size of 0.33, a significance level of 0.05 was considered a 0.8 test, and the results showed the optimal value for each group of 20 participants.
 They were selected through purposive sampling and were randomly assigned to two groups (n=40).

 The inclusion criteria for the study were all nulliparous pregnant women1, non-athletes and housewives (20,23) admitted to city hospitals and prenatal care centers of Bojnurd.
 They had a gestational age of 23 to 34, and according to their health records, body mass index (BMI) before pregnancy (20 to 24.9 kilograms per square meter) was normal (23,24).
-Similarly they had a normal singleton pregnancy at term (37-41 weeks) with the birth of a healthy baby (without any apparent anomalies) (25,26).
+Similarly, they had a normal singleton pregnancy at term (37-41 weeks) with the birth of a healthy baby (without any apparent anomalies) (25,26).

 The subjects had no previous history of any underlying disease and were controlled based on their medical records (20,23,24).
-If there was any contraindication to participate in the exercise by the individual practitioner like bleeding during pregnancy, not want to participate in the interventions and not participate in 80% of training sessions, they were excluded from the study (26,27).
+If there was any contraindication to participate in the exercise by the individual practitioner, like bleeding during pregnancy, not wanting to participate in the interventions, and not participating in 80% of training sessions, they were excluded from the study (26,27).
 Similarly, premature birth and infant in NICU hospitalization led to their withdrawal from the study (25).
 Thus the final number of mother-child pairs was 36.

-getting permission After from North Khorasan University of Medical Sciences, we referred to health care centers and after receiving their consent, the experimental group participated from the end of twentythird week of pregnancy in an intervention period of about 8 weeks with 16 sessions of activity.
-The activity time was 50 minutes and it was consisted of two parts.
-The first part includes a 5 minute warm-up, specialized training, such as walking at moderate intensity (60-75 percent of maximum heart rate), massage, relaxation, and 5 minutes of cooling down.
+After getting permission from North Khorasan University of Medical Sciences, we referred to health care centers.
+After receiving their consent, the experimental group participated from the end of the twenty-third week of pregnancy in an intervention period of about eight weeks with 16 sessions of activity.
+The activity time was 50 minutes, and it consisted of two parts.
+The first part includes a 5-minute warm-up, specialized training, such as walking at moderate intensity (60-75 percent of maximum heart rate), massage, relaxation, and 5 minutes of cooling down.
 In the first part of training time from 25 minutes rose to 40 minutes in the last week.
-In the second part 10 minutes of teaching breathing skills and correctly position were taught to them (11,19).
-The selected movements were carried out with the approval of a gynecologist and obstetrician monitoring.
-After intervention and mothers labor, infants were evaluated between the ages of 1 and 3 months for cognitive development.
+In the second part, they were taught 10 minutes of teaching breathing skills and correct position (11,19).
+The selected movements were carried out with the approval of a gynecologist and obstetrician.
+After intervention and mothers' labor, infants were evaluated between the ages of 1 and 3 months for cognitive development.